 The best way to know how long your braces treatment will take is to talk with your orthodontist.
 They will let you know what your unique case is and how long it will take to treat.
 Plus, if you follow all of their directions, you can ensure it takes the minimum time necessary.

 Why do braces take so long?

 You may be wondering why it takes so long to complete orthodontic treatment.
 The answer is that braces need to gently move the teeth into position in a slow and gradual manner.
+Your orthodontist will tighten braces gradually.
 This is because your teeth are attached to bone inside your mouth — thus, there is no way to quickly move them into position safely.

 Furthermore, once your teeth move into the correct position, you still need to have your braces on for a bit because of your gums and soft tissue.
 The brackets and wires keep everything in place until the tissues harden.

 You will also need to wear a retainer at night, ideally for the rest of your life, as your teeth could move back once the braces are off.
 However, there is nothing to worry about if you follow your dentist's instructions while wearing braces and after they come off.

 There are treatment options available for those who want to get their braces off quickly.
 Six Month Smiles is a special orthodontic method that works without brackets.
 You can plan on getting your final results within six months, depending on your oral health situation.